 “Are we truly differentiating ourselves in the market?”

 I was recently asked this by the sales leader for a large software company.
 It was on the heels of losing a multi-million dollar opportunity.
-The fifth one in the last quarter.
+The fifth one in the last 90 days.

-You have hundreds of reps under your command.
-A big difference between winning and losing is differentiating from the competition.
+You have a large quantity of reps under your command.
+A big difference between winning and losing is differentiating your solution from the competition.
 You can’t be on every sales call, so how do you know?

 If this doesn’t happen, dozens of large opportunities are potentially lost each year.
-Good news: It’s early and this can help you turn things around quickly.
+Good news: It’s still early enough in the year and this can help you turn things around quickly.

 The opportunity to learn differentiation from your failures is vast.
 Losing 6/10 times, gives you lots of chances to learn.
 Are you ready to take a look in the mirror?

 Reps struggle to articulate unique value.
 When it comes time to make a decision, the prospect defaults to price.
 They view all options as the same.
-The lowest cost wins because that’s the only differentiator.
+The lowest cost wins because that’s the only point of differention.

 If you’re losing on price consistently, sales isn’t building value.
 This section of the tool will help you uncover this.
 The result will help you develop training content that delivers results.
 Rather than teach the same warmed-over garbage as last year, work on their weaknesses.